lgatto/lgatto.github.io/_drafts/2017-11-14-BulliedIntoBadScience-OpenConCam.md

 ## It's not only personal

-I started this presentation by sharing my experience, and highlighting how the current unethical research environment affected me, as an individual.
+I started this presentation by sharing my experience, and highlighting how the current unethical research environment affected me.
 But it's not about me, of course.
-It would be too easy to those, who don't have ethical research high on their agenda, to dismiss everything in a blink of an eye.
+It would be too easy for those, who don't have ethical research high on their agenda, to dismiss everything in a blink of an eye.

 There is of course a community of ECR - PhD students, postdocs, tenure-tracked researchers, ... - on whose shoulders I stand at this very moment.
-These are the researchers that do the research, the all too often silent working force that drive research every single day.
-These are the researchers who have signed or publicly support this campaign.
+These are those who do the research, the all too often silent working force that drive research every single day.
+These are the researchers who have signed or support this campaign.
 And there are many more that haven't yet.

 ## Final word